Monday, 4 April 2022

 Linking research, training and practice ( profession)...in which way?

-I think that a combinations of all three dimensions would certainly be the idea profile sought in a modern higher education context.
+I think that a combination of all three dimensions would certainly be the ideal profile sought in a modern higher education context.
 This is like the case of a medical doctor who has been a practitioner for years and then taught medicine at the university in addition to his or her daily engagement in research.
 The same can be said about another faculty in engineering or sports sciences.
-A researcher with no praxiological and grounded experience as well as a customized pedagogical approach to teach the discipline, he or she is engaged in, remains hollow in today's higher education context.
+A researcher who lacks practical experience and a tailored pedagogical approach for teaching their discipline appears ineffective in today's higher education context.

-last, similar analogy can be transferred for translation & interpreting faculty's competencies.
-A hybrid profile where both front line expertise in the language industry, the proved expertise in innovative training methods and pedagogy as well as acumen to do applied research ( evidence-based) these three elements would make an ideal faculty profile in translation departments par excellence.....Rare to find though....Not always!
-This point ahs been discussed widely in a doctoral research paper submitted in 2017.
+Lastly, a similar analogy can be applied to the competencies of translation and interpreting faculty.
+A hybrid profile with frontline expertise in the language industry, proven expertise in innovative training methods and pedagogy, and acumen to do applied research (evidence-based)—these three elements would make an ideal faculty profile in translation departments par excellence...Rare, but not always!
+This point has been discussed widely in a doctoral research paper submitted in 2017.
 Updated articles are in the pipeline.

 No comments: